zstoimchev/zstoimchev/README.md

 hello again

 <p align="center">
 I'm Computer Science student from Macedonia currently based in Koper, Slovenia.
 I'm doing my bachelors at the University of Primorska.
-Prior to that, i finished Gymnasium.
+Prior to that, i finished Gymnasium. </p>

-  <\p>
+- 🔭 I’m currently working on CS degree at UP FAMNIT
+- 🤔 I’m looking for help with math, expecially Analysis I and Algebra I
+- 🌏 My website is in progress, <a>this will be the hyperlink**</a>

 - first dot
 <!--